-In 2017, Amey Black and Veatch (aBV), and Environmental Techniques approached client Scottish Water about utilising carbon fibre (CFRP) and glass fibre (GFRP) to provide a 60-year rehabilitation technique to an existing pipe bridge; an approach that has never been used before in the UK Water Industry.
+In 2017, abv - a joint venture between Amey and Black and Veatch (now Binnies), and Environmental Techniques approached client Scottish Water about utilising carbon fibre (CFRP) and glass fibre (GFRP) to provide a 60-year rehabilitation technique to an existing pipe bridge; an approach that has never been used before in the UK Water Industry.
 Traditionally, pipe bridges are replaced, but this one was located on an environmentally sensitive area on a golf course.
 One of the benefits considered was a much-reduced impact compared to the standard construction process with minimal over-pumping required.
 The CFRP/GFRP system provides a robust, sustainable solution that creates a new pipe.
 After receiving the initial estimates, which included a 10% savings in cost and a 25% reduced on-site construction time, the client elected to move forward with the CFRP/GFRP design option.
 Nevertheless, this began an 18-month approval process for the CFRP and GFRP systems through rigorous assessment by Scottish Water’s Technical Support & Assurance team along with aBV Design Engineers.
 This paper will focus on two major aspects of this project: (1) the engineered solution, and (2) the quality and expediency of the installation to meet the client’s timeline.

 In Scotland, much of the aerial piping was built in the mid-20th century and is approaching the end of its design life, with some showing significant signs of failure.
 Many of these pipes have previously been patched, but the repairs are now failing, causing the potential for leakage, including into any adjacent watercourse.
 Aside from this, the locations of these assets are often difficult to access and can pose environmental and engineering challenges.
 The use of carbon fibre (CFRP) and glass fibre (GFRP) reinforced polymers has been considered as a both time and cost-effective rehabilitation technique to directly address the problems that arise from conventional methods.
 Some the advantages include: